CDQ-Analyst/usent_st_docker/README.md

+Step-by-Step Deployment of Dockerized Streamlit App on EC2 You are currently connected to your usent_st_docker EC2 instance via SSH.

+Step 1: Prepare the EC2 Instance (Install Docker)   in EC2:
+Update system packages:

 sudo dnf update -y
 #### (Using dnf as it's common for Amazon Linux 2023.
 If dnf is not found, try sudo yum update -y)